Crown Prosecution Service: Conducting prosecutions

-Whether a decision to charge is taken by police or prosecutors, the CPS will conduct the case, which includes preparing the case for court hearings, disclosing material to the defence and presenting the case in court.
-The CPS will be represented in court from the first hearing through to conviction/sentencing and in some cases appeal.
+Whether a decision to charge is taken by police or prosecutors, the CPS will conduct the case, which includes preparing the case for court hearings, disclosing material to the defence, and presenting the case in court.
+The CPS will be represented in court from the first hearing through to conviction/sentencing and, in some cases, appeal.

-All prosecutions must be kept under continuous review and stopped if the Full Code Test (see above) is no longer satisfied or was never satisfied (i.e. the decision to charge was wrong).
+All prosecutions must be kept under continuous review and stopped if the Full Code Test (see above) is no longer satisfied or was never satisfied (i.e., the decision to charge was wrong).
 Mishandling of a case, such as failing to disclose evidence, can result in the courts either acquitting a defendant or quashing the conviction on appeal.

 Appeals

 When an appeal against conviction or sentence is lodged by a defendant, the CPS will decide whether or not to oppose the appeal after considering the grounds of appeal.
 If it decides to oppose, it will present relevant evidence and material to assist the appellate court.

-Exceptionally, the CPS has invited defendants to appeal when it has concluded that the safety of a conviction was questionable, for example in the case of undercover police officer Mark Kennedy.
+Exceptionally, the CPS has invited defendants to appeal when it has concluded that the safety of a conviction was questionable, for example, in the case of an undercover police officer Mark Kennedy.

 Extradition

 The Extradition Act 2003 tasks the CPS with representing foreign states in extradition proceedings, heard at Westminster Magistrates' Court.
 While it acts on the foreign prosecutor's instructions, the CPS retains discretion on how the case should be prosecuted.

 The Extradition Unit at CPS Headquarters deals with all cases in which the extradition of a person within England and Wales is sought by another state and all cases in which the CPS is seeking the extradition of an individual outside the European Union.
-The CPS Areas prepare and manage their own extradition requests under the European Arrest Warrant framework, with which the UK continues to participate in notwithstanding Brexit.
+The CPS Areas prepare and manage their own extradition requests under the European Arrest Warrant framework, with which the UK continues to participate in, notwithstanding Brexit.

 Attorney General's Treasury Counsel

-Treasury Counsel are specialist advocates who prosecute many of the most serious and complex cases in the country; they are led by a "First Senior Treasury Counsel (Criminal)" and is composed of ten senior and seven junior Treasury Counsel.
+Treasury Counsel are specialist advocates who prosecute many of the most serious and complex cases in the country; they are led by a "First Senior Treasury Counsel (Criminal)" and are composed of ten senior and seven junior Treasury Counsel.
 Treasury Counsel (Criminal) are so-named because historically they were also instructed by the Treasury Solicitor (who in earlier times was also Director of Public Prosecutions), although criminal prosecution is now overseen by the independent Crown Prosecution Service.